-When hyper masculine men like Hugh Jackman shun the obligatory male-cretin persona it sends a message to other men, and young impressionable boys that the toxic bloviating of alpha-males is not always the key to success.
+When hyper masculine men like Hugh Jackman shun the obligatory male-cretin persona it signals men and young, impressionable boys how the toxic bloviating of alpha-males is not absolutely necessary for success.
 His stature helps to widen our perceptions of the emotional breadth of man.
 A man becomes more than a wife-beating, knuckle-dragging, money-grubbing, ball-grabbing ape; more than a pouting cacaphony of unresolved emotions posing as a grown adult.

-Relieved of the obligation to engage in the exhausting, pointless posturing of historical males, a man learns to spend his time and energy learning to be comfortable with emotional vulnerability; to say ‘I don’t know’ without shame; to cry without embarrassment; to simply be angry without having to hit someone or break something in return.
+Relieved of the obligation to engage in the exhausting, pointless posturing of traditional males, a man learns to spend his time and energy learning to be comfortable with emotional vulnerability; to say ‘I don’t know’ without shame; to cry without embarrassment; to simply be angry without having to hit someone or break something in return.
 A man is free to exude sensitivity as a human being; to express feelings other than hostility, rage, and resentment for failing to acquire, by hook or crook, whatever he has been conditioned by society to believe he is entitled.

 Go figure: an intelligent, debonair ‘Man’s man’ who is neither a douche-bag nor a flake.
 Impossible, you say?
 Ladies and gentlemen, allow me to introduce Mr. Hugh Jackman.

 Jackman is everything the Marlboro man, Dirty Harry, every Tom Cruise movie-character in the 80’s, Gordon Gecko, and other idealized, emotionally-stunted males in the North American psyche are not.
 Hugh Jackman is not the living incarnation of a chastened penis in constant search of validation, despite so many cultural messages telling him his celebrity status entitles him to behave as such.
 It should come as no surprise that Jackman is Australian.
 He did not have the American hyper-aggressive, toxic male ideal shoved down his throat as a boy.
-Thankfully for humanity, he is oblivious to the toxic stereotypes he mocks by his female-affirming essence.
+Thankfully for humanity, he is oblivious to the toxic stereotypes he mocks by his male identity-undermining essence.